Brita water pitcher is usually the first brand name associated when people ask what is the best water filter pitcher?

 - The stream pitcher filter design allows you to filter water while pouring it into a glass, which quickens the process.
 Be careful how you pour, though.

-- Nice design, comes in two variants – red and white (only blue is missing).
+- Nice design, comes in two variants – red and white (the only blue is missing).

 - Does a great job reducing chlorine and metal levels, getting rid of that annoying tinge and odor from the water.